kedacore/keda/CONTRIBUTING.md

 ## Changelog

-Every change should bve added to our changelog under `Unreleased` which is located in `CHANGELOG.md`.
+Every change should be added to our changelog under `Unreleased` which is located in `CHANGELOG.md`.
 This helps us keep track of all changes in a given release.

 Here are some guidelines to follow:
 - Always use `General: ` or `<Scaler Name>: ` as a prefix and sort them alphabetically